khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 The book, *The Critique of Pure Reason*, is a foundational philosophical work dedicated to determining the boundaries and proper employment of human thought independent of all sense experience.

-Here is an explanation of the leading theme, main point, and orderly subdivision of the book, based on the provided excerpts:

 ### 1. Leading Theme: The Tribunal of Pure Reason

 The leading theme of the book is the establishment of a **critique of pure reason itself**.
 This is not a critique of other philosophical books or systems, but a systematic examination of the faculty of reason in general.